andycranston/tcp-com-bridge/README.md

-# A TCP to COM bridge solution
+# Two programs to create a bridge between a Windows desktop's USB serial COM port and a Linux server

 ## Warning!